Table of Contents

 Who can be on a team?

-Teams must be led by a Yale faculty or staff member eligible to serve as a PI but can include any university community member.
-Teams can also include third parties (people from other institutions or agencies), but the proposal must clearly articulate how these connections generate new knowledge, enable the translation of knowledge into action, and/or lead to positive impact.
+Teams must be led by a Yale faculty or staff member who is eligible to serve as a PI but can include any university community member, with preference given to interdisciplinary teams.
+Teams are also encouraged to include third parties (other institutions or agencies), but the proposal must clearly articulate how these connections generate new knowledge, enable the translation of knowledge into action, and/or lead to positive impact.

 If my proposal were funded, would there be any restrictions on who I could hire as a postdoc?